dev-2null/ADCollector/README.md

 # ADCollector
 ADCollector is a lightweight tool that enumerates the Active Directory environment to identify possible attack vectors.
-The aim of developing this tool is to help me learn more about the Active Directory security.
+The aim of developing this tool is to help me learn more about Active Directory security in a different perspective.
+I just started learning .NET with C#, the code could be really terrible~

 It currently uses S.DS namespace to retrieve information from the domain controller(LDAP server).

-* This tool is still under construction.
+_**This tool is still under construction.**_

 ## Current progress